-NURS 703 - DNP Practicum III: Application of Evidence Based Practice

-The DNP student continues to work with a faculty mentor to implement his or her scholarly project.
+NURS 703 - DNP Practicum III: Application of Evidence Based Practice credits: 1-3 The DNP student continues to work with a faculty mentor to implement his or her scholarly project.
 This includes analysis of data and drafting a report of the scholarly project.
 The student is required to submit an individualized practicum proposal and objectives for the practicum experience.

-Pre-requisites: NURS 702 Minimum Grade: C and NURS 762 Minimum Grade: C preparation of a bound document or a manuscript suitable for a peer-reviewed publication along with an abstract that is submitted for a podium or poster presentation at a major conference.
+NURS 704 - DNP Practicum IV: Application of Evidence Based Practice credits: 1-3 In this final practicum course, the DNP student completes the implementation and evaluation of his or her scholarly project.
+The student also completes the final written report of the project and disseminates the finding s through preparation of a bound document or a manuscript suitable for a peer-reviewed publication along with an abstract that is submitted for a podium or poster presentation at a major conference.
 The student is required to submit an individualized practicum proposal and objectives for the practicum experience.
-Co-requisites: NURS 764 Pre-requisites: NURS 763 Minimum Grade: C and NURS 703 Minimum Grade: C